Ensembl/plant-scripts/pangenes/README.md

     5063	6637	7840

+If your pangene set contains a lot of clusters with genes from a single annotated assembly (singletons) it might be worth checking the growth without those.
+In that case you can perform the simulation as follows, requiring pangenes to have occupancy >= 2:

+    perl get_pangenes.pl -d ../files/test_rice/ -s '^\d+$' -g -c -t 2

 ## Example 6: estimation of haplotype diversity

 Pangene clusters can be used to estimate the diversity of haplotypes or alleles of one or more genes.